naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 == Frequently Asked Questions ==

-= Can I use this plugin to lazy load YouTube videos? =

-Yes.

 = Can I use this plugin to embed YouTube videos with High Quality Thumbnails? =

 Yes.